 By working on your self-development, you’ll learn how to improve your motivation, prevent burnout, build resilience, cultivate focus, and adapt to change.

 You will learn:

-- about the structure of the motivational system, and how to align your priorities across personal and organizational goals.
+- about the structure of the motivational system, and how to align your priorities with personal and organizational goals.